-Holidays and school vacations may affect library hours.
+Holidays, school events and breaks may affect library hours.

 If you have a question as you study or compile research for a paper, ask a librarian.
 They can teach you to be efficient at accessing, evaluating, using, and synthesizing information using library resources.